JuMiSanAr/Reviews_website/README.md

 Luna is a website where users can review their favorite restaurants, and restaurant owners can show their best dishes.

-* WORK IN PROGRESS *
-The core of this website is finished, but there are still some functionalities that will only be available in the future.
+* The core of this website is finished and funcitonal, but there are some specific functionalities that will only be available in the future.

 -------------------------------------